Learn more how to get the most out of your experience at Sochi Autodrom for the 2021 Russian Grand Prix on September 24-26.

 The Sochi Autodrom circuit is built around the Olympic Park, which is where several state-of-the-art venues built for the 2014 Winter Olympics are located, including the Bolshoy Ice Dome and the Adler Arena speed skating centre.
 This makes for an interesting trackside experience, especially for Olympics fans!
 Sadly, entrance is restricted for some sections depending on your ticket, and there’s a decided lack of English-language signs.
 English is not widely spoken at the track either, so it pays to have a translation app at the ready on your smartphone.
 2018 Russian Grand Prix Trip Report: read about Jacqui and Michael’s experience at Sochi Autodrom.

-In addition to over six hours of Formula 1 action over three days, the on-track schedule for the 2021 Russian GP should also include support from either Formula 2 or Formula 3, the main feeder series of Formula 1 where several Russian drivers are competing.
-The 2020 schedule is posted below for information purposes until the 2021 schedule is available.
+In addition to over six hours of Formula 1 action over three days, the on-track schedule for the 2021 Russian GP will also include support from Formula 2.
+The Formula 1 times for 2021 are listed below – the full schedule for the event is normally available around 4-6 weeks before the race and will be added here.

 - 15:00-16:30: Formula 1 practice (FP2)

 Saturday, September 25

 - 12:00-13:00: Formula 1 practice (FP3)

 - 15:00-16:00: Formula 1 qualifying

 - 15:00-17:00: Formula 1 VTB Russian Grand Prix 2021